pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 ### Cause

 TCP port 5002 is not open between your control plane nodes and your worker nodes.

 ### Solution

 1. Open the port.
-2. Re-run the failing command.
+2. Run the command again.